A Voice Of Iran, Master Singer Mohammad Reza Shajarian, Has Died

 In 2016, he released a video in which he disclosed that he had been battling kidney cancer, wryly referring to the disease as a "friend" with whom he had already been living for 15 years.

 As news spread in Tehran of his death on Thursday, large crowds started gathering near Jam Hospital, where he died.
-Very quickly, the public mourning turned into anti-regime protests.
-Video shared by BBC Persian on Twitter shows the crowd chanting slogans against the state-controlled media which had banned Shajarian's performances.
+Quickly, the public mourning turned into anti-regime protests.
+Video shared by BBC Persian on Twitter shows a crowd chanting slogans against the state-controlled media that had banned Shajarian's performances.
 In another video shared Thursday on Twitter, people shout: "May the dictator die.
 Shajarian does not die."

 ننگ ما ننگ ما، صدا و سیمای ما'— BBC NEWS فارسی (@bbcpersian) October 8, 2020